jamesMAwalker/nextjs-13-storyblok-starter/README.md

 ## External dependencies

-Storyblok asks for a `https` certificat to ensure that the bridge can connect and that you can preview your website in Storyblok CMS.
+Storyblok asks for a `https` certificate to ensure that the bridge can connect and that you can preview your website in Storyblok CMS.

 You **NEED** to have **HTTPS Proxy Certificates** at the root of your project:
 ```